 Andrew Keeley, Partner

-Andrew specialises in construction and engineering law, both contentious and non-contentious.
+Andrew specialises in construction and engineering law, negotiating contracts, and resolving disputes for clients.

 Andrew is recognised as an ‘Up and Coming’ lawyer by Chambers and Partners and as a 'Next Generation Partner' by The Legal 500.